Connecting to the Instrument

 The instrument can therefore be controlled by an external program, and the resulting data can be processed there.
 The device can be concurrently accessed via one or more of the APIs and via the user interface.
 This enables easy integration into larger laboratory setups.
 See the LabOne Programming Manual for further information.
 Using the APIs, the user has access to the same functionality that is available in the LabOne User Interface.

-After starting LabOne, the Device Connection dialog Device Connection dialog is shown to select the device for the session.
+After starting LabOne, the Device Connection dialog Figure 3 is shown to select the device for the session.
 The term "session" is used for an active connection between the user interface and the device.
 Such a session is defined by device settings and user interface settings.
 Several sessions can be started in parallel.
 The sessions run on a shared LabOne Web Server.
+A detailed description of the software architecture can be found in the LabOne Software Architecture.

 The Device Connection dialog opens in the Basic view by default.
 In this view, all devices that are available for connection are represented by an icon with serial number and status information.
 If required, a button appears on the icon to perform a firmware upgrade.
 Otherwise, the device can be connected by a double click on the icon, or a click on the button at the bottom right of the dialog.